RiftValleySoftware/RVS_Checkbox/README.md

 [`UISwitch`](https://developer.apple.com/documentation/uikit/uiswitch) also has a strictly "binary" action.
 If you have three choices, you are expected to use a [`UISegmentedControl`](https://developer.apple.com/documentation/uikit/uisegmentedcontrol), which is actually quite sensible.
 Apple obviously put a lot of research into their UX, and there's a good reason for this.
 Mobile interfaces are a compromise, at best.

 ### Why Does the RVS_Checkbox Solve This Problem?
 Glad you asked.
-The `RVS_Checkbox` comes with two "built-in" appearances: A default, circular checkbox, and a fairly "classic" appearance that uses the built-in [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) to mimic the way the Mac checkboxes appear.
+The `RVS_Checkbox` comes with a "built-in" appearance: A fairly "classic" appearance that uses the built-in [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) to mimic the way the Mac checkboxes appear.

 You can also add your own images.

-Images are simple.
-They are always rendered in ["template" mode](https://developer.apple.com/documentation/uikit/uiimage/renderingmode/alwaystemplate), so they are "silhouettes," and are colored by the control's tint.

 Additionally, `RVS_Checkbox` brings the "three-state" checkbox that is found in the Mac, to iOS.
 That means it is possible to have an "OFF," "ON," and "indeterminate" mode (I call it "CLEAR").
 The default appearence is the circular checkbox, and the default mode is "binary," like [`UISwitch`](https://developer.apple.com/documentation/uikit/uiswitch).